haltcase/babel-plugin-partial-application/readme.md

 | :-----------------------: | :-------: | :-----: | ----------- |
 | `placeholder`             | `String`  |   `_`   | Identifier used to signal partial application in function calls. |
 | `useAlternatePlaceholder` | `Boolean` | `false` | Use `__` as the placeholder.
 Ignored if `placeholder` is set to a custom value. |

+You can also set a custom placeholder by importing or requiring the plugin.
+See ["set a custom token"](#set-a-custom-token) above for usage.

 ### Babel CLI